How Dangerous Are Chicago Stoplight Pedestrian Accidents

 - Move to safety.
 If you are able to do so safely, move out of the street and to the sidewalk to avoid further injury.

 - Assess your injuries.
 Are your injuries severe?
 Do you need immediate medical attention?
 If so, call an ambulance right away or ask someone nearby to make the call for you.

 - Call the police.
 The police are trained to respond to this type of accident.
 They will arrive on the scene and review the situation.
 They will also speak with bystanders to build a picture of what exactly happened.
 The police might perform a sobriety test on the driver if they believe that person is under the influence of drugs or alcohol.
-They will write up an official police report detailing the accident, which will be useful in supporting your claim.
+They will write up an official police report detailing the accident.
+Usually, it will be useful in supporting your claim.

 - Seek medical attention.
-It is important to see a doctor right away, even if you don’t think your injuries are especially serious.
+It is important to see a doctor right away, even if you don’t think your injuries are serious.
 After an accident, when adrenaline is running high, it can be easy to miss the signs of an injury.
 This is especially true with traumatic brain injuries, whiplash, and muscle strains.
-Additionally, the insurance companies will ask to review your medical records once you submit your claim requesting compensation for your damages.
-If they notice that you waited to seek medical treatment, they can attest that your injuries must not have been that serious.
+Additionally, the insurance companies will eventually review your medical records.
+If they notice that you waited to seek medical treatment, they can argue that your injuries must not have been that serious.
 They might even go so far as to claim that your injuries might not even be related to this accident.

 While it’s essential to understand what to do after a vehicle hits you at a stoplight, there are also two important things to avoid after an accident.